statusfailed/markov-monad-transformer/README.markdown

 # Stochastic State Monad Transformer

-A very limited (and slow!) implementation of markov processes using the `StateT` and `RandT` monad transformers.
+A demo (mostly for personal reference) of monad transformers in Haskell, using a model of markov processes to demonstrate.